 Common Types of Internet Fraud Schemes

 Online fraud scams can take many forms.
+Unfortunately, they are a common form of white-collar crime today.
 Here are just a few of the most common types of online fraud:

 Work at Home

 You've probably seen ads online for jobs that seem too good to be true.
 Unfortunately, most of them are.
 Although many companies are open to remote work or hybrid employment (where you can work from home certain days per week or month), pay attention to details in job descriptions.